plantnet/malpolon/docs/source/index.rst

 ============

 Currently, only the development version is available.
-First make sure that the dependances listed in the ``requirements.txt`` file are installed.
+First make sure that the dependences listed in the ``requirements.txt`` file are installed.
 ``malpolon`` can then be installed via ``pip`` using::

 	git clone https://github.com/plantnet/malpolon.git